-The average Public Information Officer in the United States earns approximately $51K per year.
-Cash earnings for Public Information Officers — including $4K in bonuses at the top of the pay scale — generally stretch from $34K to $77K depending on individual performance.
+Earnings for Public Information Officers in the United States come in at around $52K per year on average.
+Including potential for bonuses which peak near $4K, total cash payment to Public Information Officers can bottom out near $35K or peak near $77K depending on individual performance.
 Career duration and the particular city each impact pay for this group, with the former having the largest influence.
-Medical benefits are awarded to a large number, and a fair number earn dental coverage.
-Most Public Information Officers survey respondents are women (71 percent).
-For the most part, Public Information Officers enjoy their work and report high levels of job satisfaction.
-Participants in PayScale's salary questionnaire provided the particulars of this report.
+A large number enjoy medical while a fair number get dental coverage.
+Vision coverage is also available to the greater part.
+Most Public Information Officers survey respondents are women (75 percent).
+Most Public Information Officers report high levels of job satisfaction.
+The information for this rundown comes from respondents who completed PayScale's salary questionnaire.

 Job Description for Public Information Officer